Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing

 The existing literature on the advance purchasing problem often assumes the seller commits to the spot price prior to the advance-purchase stage.\footnote{For example, \cite{gale1992airticket,gale1993advance,dana1998advance,shugan2000advance,prasad2011advance,karle2020selling}} This section enriches this literature by offering a fresh justification for this assumption.
 Specifically, I allow the seller to decide in advance whether to commit to the spot price.\footnote{An exception is the work of \cite{xie2001advancesell}, where they propose a scenario where the seller announces the spot price in advance.
 In their model, the credibility of this announcement is maintained by high marginal production costs.
 Their work focuses on which factor can maintain the credibility, while this paper focuses on whether the seller has an incentive to commit if this is not omitted.}

-In cases where the seller gains no further information beyond the consumer's pre-purchase decision, there is no incentive to adjust the spot price subsequently.
-Therefore, it is more interesting to focus on the contrasting case where the seller possesses complete information:
+In cases where the seller gains no further information beyond the consumer's pre-purchase choice, there is no incentive to adjust the spot price subsequently.
+Therefore, it is more interesting to focus on the contrasting case where the seller has perfect information:

 \begin{assumption} The seller will learn the state of nature $\omega$ at the beginning of the spot-market stage. \end{assumption}